 Arria-formula Meeting on Reprisals against Women Human Rights Defenders and Women Peacebuilders

-Tomorrow morning (21 February), Belgium, the Dominican Republic, Estonia, Germany and the UK are co-hosting an Arria-formula meeting entitled “Reprisals against women human rights defenders and women peacebuilders who engage with the Security Council and its subsidiary bodies”.
+Tomorrow morning (21 February), Belgium, the Dominican Republic, Estonia, France, Germany, Niger, and the UK are co-hosting an Arria-formula meeting entitled “Reprisals against women human rights defenders and women peacebuilders who engage with the Security Council and its subsidiary bodies”.
 The meeting is open to UN member states, observer missions and NGOs.
 It will start with opening remarks by the Dominican Republic and the UK.
 The hosts have invited Ilze Brands Kehris, Madeleine Rees and Shalini Eddens to brief.
 Ilze Brands Kehris is Assistant Secretary-General for Human Rights and Head of the Office of the High Commissioner for Human Rights in New York.
 Madeleine Rees is the Secretary General of Women’s International League for Peace and Freedom.
 Shalini Eddens is the Director of Programs of the “Urgent Action Fund for Women’s Human Rights”.
 The fund is engaged in supporting, including protecting, women and transgender human rights defenders.
 Following the briefers, Council members are expected to make interventions.
 If time permits, UN member states and observer missions are invited to make remarks as well.

 Resolution 2242 of 13 October 2015 expresses the Council’s “intention to invite civil society, including women’s organizations, to brief the Council in country-specific considerations and relevant thematic areas”.
 Numbers of female civil society briefers at the Council have continued to increase since the adoption of that resolution.
 This practice is not without repercussions for the briefers, however.
 In a 2 May 2019 letter to the president of the Security Council, the chargé d’affaires of the Permanent Mission of Libya to the UN strongly criticising a briefing given by Inas Miloud, co-founder and director of the Tamazight Women’s Movement of Libya, during the Council’s annual open debate on conflict-related sexual violence.
 In response, a letter was sent on 10 May 2019 to the president of the Security Council by the Ambassadors of Belgium, the Dominican Republic, France, Germany, Peru, Poland and the UK, stating that “notwithstanding the disagreement of the Government of National Accord with the content of Ms. Miloud’s briefing, we trust that she will be allowed to continue her work unhindered”.
 In his 2019 annual report on women, peace and security, the Secretary-General showed his extreme concern over reports of reprisals against women briefers.